SkoolNotes/Taproot/2020HIST201/KBRobertsNotes.md

 Created the theme of unity in history for the last two or three centuries

 > The age of independent or nearly independent civilizations has come to a close.
+---
+> a great change in Europe was the staring point of modern history